KarthickRagul/Azure_Fundamentals/README.md

 * Clarify your organization's billing by viewing costs for a group of resources that share the same tag.

- # Azure Core Concepts :
+ # Azure Compute Core Concepts :

 **1. Virtual Machine**